 Examples of Individual Reinvention

-When Jim asked to interview me on how I “reinvented” my life I was excited to be a part of his work.
+When Jim asked to interview me about how I “reinvented” my life I was excited to be a part of his work.
 He is seeking to provide examples of how people can change, to give stories of encouragement to help others.

-So over cyberspace between Sucre, Bolivia and United States, Jim and I talked via google phone and found that we connected personally.
+So over cyberspace between Sucre, Bolivia and the United States, Jim and I talked via google phone and found that we connected personally.
 Jim invited me to be interviewed on his show where we talked about how Trin and I reinvented our lives.

 I mentioned in the interview that I really didn’t feel like selling everything, quitting our jobs, and taking off to travel the world was a reinvention, but rather just a series of choices we made in our lifelong track of adapting.
 We didn’t have the savings overnight to make this leap.
 It took us years to save up enough to retire by 43.
-On the other hand, according to the literal definition of reinvention, our lives are drastically different then they were just three years ago.
+On the other hand, according to the literal definition of reinvention, our lives are drastically different than they were just three years ago.

 Reinventing your life is not just the result of a good day.
 It is a result of all the choices we make along the way.

 We saved 75% of our income for years.
 We didn’t do it to retire early.
 Saving was just a mindset about money as I mentioned in our “Financial Independence without ever writing a budget” article.

 We saved to make sure that whatever door of opportunity came our way we could take it.
 Financial independence gives us freedom.
 When circumstances around us changed we had the opportunity to walk away from them and “reinvent” our lives.
 Living below our means is a huge part of our freedom today.